Jewish Activity Guide for Winter

 - Read the Megillah (book of Esther).

-- At Symphony Square, we have a member of a local synagogue come by and read the Megillah for our Jewish residents.
+- We have a member of a local synagogue come by and read the Megillah for our Jewish residents.

 - Make Mishlaoch Manot baskets (baskets of at least two different foods that can be eaten immediately).

 - Popular items for the basket include hamantaschen, fresh fruit, nuts, chocolate, dried fruit, candies, and baked goods.
 Drinks are also good things to include, such as juice, sparkling cider, and wine.